michael-wall/freemarker-display-widget/README.md

 ![Student List](screenshots/student_list.jpg)

 ## Known Limitations / TODO ##
 - The implementation doesn't currently handle Many to Many relationships.
-Additonal methods in required in RelationshipHelper.java to support.
+Additional methods can be added to RelationshipHelper.java to support Many to Many relationships.
 - Further approvements can be made e.g. to add support for composite sort to ObjectEntryHelper getRecords method.
 - Additional Helper classes can easily be added for reusable code to reduce the complexity of the FreeMarker templates.
 - The DDL 'Display Templates' feature was not intended for displaying large quantities of data, the same applies to this widget.
+  - Adding pagination support to the widget should be possible if the Liferay Object has many records.

 ## Environment ##
 - The module was built and tested with 2025.Q1.0 (Liferay Workspace gradle.properties > liferay.workspace.product = dxp-2025.q1.0-lts)